Resources for Faculty / Staff

 - Drastic decline in academic performance and/or class attendance

 - Inability to concentrate, focus on task, or remain motivated

-- Noticable gap between aspirations and achievements resulting in expressions of anger, frustration, despair, depression
+- Noticeable gap between aspirations and achievements resulting in expressions of anger, frustration, despair, depression

-- Noticable changes in mood and/or sudden outbursts
+- Noticeable changes in mood and/or sudden outbursts

-- Noticable changes in physical appearance (weight, dress, hygiene)
+- Noticeable changes in physical appearance (weight, dress, hygiene)

 - Excessive dependency on others or extreme withdrawal and isolation from others

 - Difficulties in sleeping or talking